 We have three cars in our family that have had their fair share of soda spills, dirt, pet hair, milk, and food items dropped on the interior upholstery.
 As a lot of the stains are deep down the usual method of blotting and scrubbing 1/4 cup of baking soda with a cup of warm water didn’t work.

-In this mega-post, we will show you how to get out stains on car seats the easy natural way and the tools required to give your car that professional finish.
+In this mega-post, we will show you how to get out stains on car seats in an easy natural way and the tools required to give your car that professional finish.

 If you take your car to a steam cleaner shop they will get those stains out but it will cost you an arm and a leg.
 There are similar products available that are cheap and reliable so you can do it yourself.